 During our stay in Roswell, we got to observe a wheel line irrigation system up close!
 Note that the wheels are clamped to the irrigation pipe and that the wheels have cleats for traction.

+In the center of the entire expanse of pipe is a carriage.
+This brand is called Easy Move!
 It has a solar powered electric motor.
 The irrigation pipe rotates with the wheels, as the carriage moves.
 The farmer who owns this unit walks slowly ahead of the carriage, but we have seen others rolling on their own while the farmer is working elsewhere in the field.

 The mast on the carriage is most likely an antenna for remote operation, but could be a sensor.
 Irrigation control units can be set for the frequency of irrigation, the start time, the duration of watering, and for various sensors to modify the irrigation system's actions.